Skip to main content

 Code Module Convenor

-FB3AFQ Advanced Food Quality, Safety and Sensory MRS Justine Norris
+FB3AQS Advanced Food Quality and Safety MRS Justine Norris

 FB3PFB Research Project PROF Gunter Kuhnle